discretize/discretize-gear-optimizer/docs/Contributing/Data Format/Modifiers.md

 > todo: possibly deprecate or remove this

+#### textOverride (optional)

+Used to override the UI text when representing something like "a slaying potion" that isn't represented by the single ingame item shown.

 #### subText (optional)

 Clarification text used to specify under what conditions this effect is being simulated and/or what sub-effect this is if there's more than one item for a trait.